-Starting with version 3.0, transactions are no longer globally coordinated and differences in system clocks no longer directly impact database latency.
-However, there are still some database activities that need to be globally managed, such as when the database starts or failed nodes rejoin the cluster.
+In VoltDB, differences in system clocks do not directly impact database latency since each partition operates indpendently.
+However, there are several database activities that need to be globally managed, such as when the database starts or failed nodes rejoin the cluster.
 For these activities, differences in clock time can impact — or, if the skew is large enough, even interrupt — proper operation.

-That is why it is important to ensure a stable and consistent view of time within a VoltDB cluster.
+That is why it is important to ensure a stable and consistent view of time within a VoltDB cluster using a time synchronization service such as NTP or chrony.
 This chapter presents some best practices for configuring and managing time using NTP.

 The following sections explain:

 Why time is important to a VoltDB cluster

 How to use NTP to manage time across the cluster

 Special considerations when using VoltDB in a hosted or cloud environment

 Because certain operations require coordination between the server nodes, it is important that they agree on what time it is.
 When the database process starts, VoltDB determines the maximum amount of skew (that is, the difference in clock time) between the individual nodes in the cluster.
 If the skew is greater than 200 milliseconds (2/10ths of a second), the VoltDB cluster refuses start.